brodeau/sosie/README.md

 A few working examples / test cases:
 --

-First download the two archives containing the NetCDF files for the example:
+First download the two archives containing the NetCDF files for the examples:

 For generic examples:
 * data.tar.gz      &rarr; https://drive.google.com/uc?id=1SuebC7OxqSFZ6cWylISk4pgW7tMYcoAy&export=download

 For ROMS examples:
 * data_roms.tar.gz &rarr; https://drive.google.com/uc?authuser=0&id=1ljE3KZu1fqQlKSumm3CtaR0Uf2I9yps3&export=download

-Download them and save them into the examples/ directory.
+Save them into the "examples" sub-directory of SOSIE.

-Into the "examples" directory you will find various namelists and scripts to test sosie on working configurations.
-For each example you will find a commented and working namelist (namelist.exampleX) explaining the relevant namelist tuning.
-We encourage you to use a software like ncview to visualize files to be interpolated and interpolated files.
+Into this "examples" sub-directory you will find various namelists and scripts to test SOSIE on working configurations.
+For each example you will find a commented and working namelist (usually namelist.exampleX, sometimes a more explicit name ) explaining the relevant namelist tuning.
+We encourage you to use a software like ncview to visualize fields to be interpolated and fields that have been interpolated.
 The common approach to test a given example (# X):

      >> cd examples/
      >> gunzip data/*.gz